ewhicher/matter/content/collections/pages/opportunity-lab.md

       -
         type: text
         text: 'Together, we will explore your business ecosystem and identify the opportunities you are uniquely positioned to address.'
-  -
-    type: heading
-    attrs:
-      level: 6
-    content:
-      -
-        type: text
-        text: "From immediate opportunities to a pipeline of innovation activity, the lab is the springboard for strategy and innovation.\_"
 ---